School’s Out demo:

 Feb 1961 – The Buxton’s move to Phoenix area from Akron, Ohio.
 They live in Phoenix while their home is built.
 Glen’s dad, Tom, works at Goodyear Aerospace in Buckeye, mom, Jerry, takes care of kids at home.
 Glen finishes his 8th grade year in May…. then heads to Cortez High School

-Summer 1961 – The Buxtons move to 39th Ave and Orangewood in Glendale, AZ
+Summer 1961 – The Buxtons move to 39th Ave and Orangewood in Phoenix, AZ

 Fall 1961.
 Dennis Dunaway and Glen start school at the almost new Cortez High School in Phoenix.
 Vince Furnier would enter the next fall.
 Neal Smith was starting high school in 1961 at Camelback High and Michael Bruce at North High School in Phoenix.